larsensong/alx-react/0x00-Webpack/task_2/assets/README.md

-s is the image repository
+This is the image repository